These Dreams

-"These Dreams" is a song by Bernie Taupin and Martin Page, recorded by American rock band Heart from their 1985 self-titled eighth studio album.
-It was released on January 18, 1986, as the album's third single, becoming the band's first song to top the Billboard Hot 100.
-The single's B-side track "Shell Shock" (on some releases) was also the B-side of Heart's previous single "Never".
+"These Dreams" is a song by American rock band Heart from their 1985 self-titled eighth studio album.
+It was written by Bernie Taupin and Martin Page and released in 1986, as the album's third single, becoming the band's first song to reach number one on the US Billboard Hot 100.
+The single's B-side song "Shell Shock" (on some releases) was also the B-side of the band's previous single "Never".

 Background

-In 1985, singer-songwriter Martin Page, who co-wrote Starship's "We Built This City" and would later go on to co-write Go West's "King of Wishful Thinking", and Bernie Taupin, longtime collaborator of Elton John, wrote a song which would later be titled "These Dreams".
+In 1985, singer-songwriter Martin Page, who co-wrote Starship's "We Built This City", and Bernie Taupin, longtime collaborator of Elton John, wrote a song which would later be titled "These Dreams".
+Page envisaged the track as an "electric hymn" in the style of Orchestral Manoeuvres in the Dark.
 The song was offered to Stevie Nicks, who expressed no interest in recording it.
 Heart had just recently signed with Capitol Records, and while the band previously recorded their own material, they were impressed by "These Dreams" and agreed to use the song on their upcoming album Heart.

 The track is a power ballad with a more polished sound in comparison to Heart's previous work and was the band's first single on which Nancy Wilson performed lead vocals instead of Ann Wilson.
 According to The Billboard Book of Number One Hits by Fred Bronson, when it came time for Nancy Wilson to record her vocals, she was suffering from a cold and sounded somewhat raspy and gravelly.
 After the song reached commercial success, producers reportedly wanted Wilson to recreate the vocal style on future recordings, asking her: "Can't you just get sick again?"